naasking/MicroDI/README.md

 |LightInject|5.0.3|85|110|173|219|1095|
 |MicroDI|1.0.0-RC1|48|125|954|202|252|
 |Microsoft DependencyInjection|1.1.1|345|354|0|30|47|

-MicroDI's property slowdown is because it doesn't used code generation.

 The limited feature set may or may not be suitable for your application.
 Fortunately, MicroDI is so simple you can probably